 'Stop and frisk': 7 questions about New York's controversial policing tactic

-Widely adopted in the mid-1990s when former Police Commissioner William Bratton took over the NYPD, stop and frisk is a tactic used by law enforcement to monitor urban environments and reduce crime.
+Adopted in the mid-1990s during Police Commissioner William Bratton's first tenure with the NYPD, stop and frisk is a tactic used by law enforcement to monitor urban environments and reduce crime.
 If a police officer reasonably suspects a person is about to commit, is committing, or has committed a crime, the practice enables the officer to stop, question, and if needed, frisk the person for weapons.